A video player focused on subtitle-related features such as dual subtitles, AI-generated subtitles, real-time translation, word lookup, and more!

 You can play it from the context menu or by dropping the video.

-is installed, you can also play it by pasting the URL with CTRL+V
+For online videos, you can also play it by pasting the URL with CTRL+V

-(or from context menu).
+or from context menu.

 There are two CC